suzannejmatthews/aosk/chapter2.md

 And later, "_readily accessible to the general public_ means, with respect to a radio communication that such communication is not scrambled or encrypted, transmitted using modulation techniques."
-Thus, wiretapping secured wireless networks is illegal; but what about unsecured “free” WiFi hotspots?
-In other words, are unsecured wireless netowrks (such as those found in some homes, coffee shops, hotels, airports, etc.) configured in a manner that is "readily accessible to the general public"?
+Thus, wiretapping secured wireless networks is illegal; but what about unsecured "free" WiFi hotspots?
+In other words, are unsecured wireless networks (such as those found in some homes, coffee shops, hotels, airports, etc.) configured in a manner that is "readily accessible to the general public"?
 And if so, is running a packet capture on it legal?